Encyclopedia: Printed encyclopedias

-Before the advent of the printing press, encyclopedic works were all hand copied and thus rarely available, beyond wealthy patrons or monastic men of learning: they were expensive, and usually written for those extending knowledge rather than those using it.

-During the Renaissance, the creation of printing allowed a wider diffusion of encyclopedias and every scholar could have his or her own copy.
+Before the advent of the printing press, encyclopedic works were all hand-copied and thus rarely available, beyond wealthy patrons or monastic men of learning: they were expensive, and usually written for those extending knowledge rather than those using it.
+The introduction of printing from Asia allowed a wider diffusion of encyclopedias and every scholar could have his or her copy.
+Nuremberg Chronicle from 1493 is one of the best-documented early printed books—an incunabulum—and one of the first to successfully integrate illustrations and text.
+Both Latin and German editions were printed by Anton Koberger in Nuremberg.
 The De expetendis et fugiendis rebus by Giorgio Valla was posthumously printed in 1501 by Aldo Manuzio in Venice.
 This work followed the traditional scheme of liberal arts.
 However, Valla added the translation of ancient Greek works on mathematics (firstly by Archimedes), newly discovered and translated.
 The Margarita Philosophica by Gregor Reisch, printed in 1503, was a complete encyclopedia explaining the seven liberal arts.

 Financial, commercial, legal, and intellectual factors changed the size of encyclopedias.
 Middle classes had more time to read and encyclopedias helped them to learn more.
 Publishers wanted to increase their output so some countries like Germany started selling books missing alphabetical sections, to publish faster.
 Also, publishers could not afford all the resources by themselves, so multiple publishers would come together with their resources to create better encyclopedias.
 Later, rivalry grew, causing copyright to occur due to weak underdeveloped laws.

 John Harris is often credited with introducing the now-familiar alphabetic format in 1704 with his English Lexicon Technicum: Or, A Universal English Dictionary of Arts and Sciences: Explaining not only the Terms of Art, but the Arts Themselves – to give its full title.
-Organized alphabetically, its content does indeed contain explanation not merely of the terms used in the arts and sciences, but of the arts and sciences themselves.
+Organized alphabetically, its content does indeed contain an explanation not merely of the terms used in the arts and sciences, but of the arts and sciences themselves.
 Sir Isaac Newton contributed his only published work on chemistry to the second volume of 1710.